AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/firewall-property.md

 >[!IMPORTANT]
 >
->Starter plans only
+>Starter projects only

-For Starter plans, the `firewall` property adds an _outbound_ firewall to the application.
+For Starter projects, the `firewall` property adds an _outbound_ firewall to the application.
 This firewall has no effect on incoming requests.
 It defines which `tcp` outbound requests can _leave_ an Adobe Commerce site.
 This is called egress filtering.
 The outbound firewall is filtering what can egress—exit or escape—your site.
-And when you limit what can escape, you add a powerful security tool to your server.
+Limiting what can escape adds a powerful security tool to your server.

 ## Default restriction policies